A

 You're skipper is wise, he's dodging the stuff

 But there in the tail the riding is rough.
+The ship is hit cause you feel the lurch.

 Your guns swing free as you lose your perch.